andyaudamwgu/Project-Build-an-ML-Pipeline-Starter/README.md

 > mlflow run .
 ```

+### Updates Specific to this iteration of the project
-“Requires PYTHONPATH set to include components/ for wandb_utils.”
+Requires PYTHONPATH set to include components/ for wandb_utils.

-“Use env_manager='local' in main.py for test_regression_model due to environment constraints.”
+Use env_manager='local' in main.py for test_regression_model due to environment constraints.
 Please, make sure all steps are using **the same** python version and that you have **conda installed**.
 Additionally, *mlflow* and *wandb* packages are crucial and should have the same version.

-“Set PYTHONPATH in ~/.zshrc to include components/ for wandb_utils.”
+Set PYTHONPATH in ~/.zshrc to include components/ for wandb_utils.

-“Use env_manager='local' in main.py for test_regression_model due to environment setup.”
+Use env_manager='local' in main.py for test_regression_model due to environment setup.

+Release 1.0.1: Fixed geolocation bounds in basic_cleaning to handle sample2.csv outliers, passing test_proper_boundaries."

 ## License